13 Secrets From the Ravenmaster at the Tower of London

 — Ravenmaster (@ravenmaster1) January 28, 2016

 One of the ravens doesn’t join the others in their nighttime lodgings.
 Merlina, the star raven, is a bit friendlier to humans but doesn’t get on with the rest of the birds.
-She has her own private box inside the Queen’s House that she reaches by climbing a tiny ladder.
+She has her own private box inside the Queen’s House, which she reaches by climbing a tiny ladder.

 7. ONE OF THEM HAS EARNED THE NICKNAME “THE BLACK WIDOW.”